Business and Finance

 Introduction

-Rustic Americana is a subsidiary company of Largo Corporation and works in both physical and online space.
+Rustic Americana is a subsidiary company of Largo Corporation that works in both the physical and online space.
 The company sells artwork that represents the cultural heritage of various regions of the US.
 The company prides itself on its distinctive product line.
-The business facility houses all functions of the business ranging from corporate management to warehouse, order shipping and call center under one roof.
-The call center is the cornerstone of direct marketing and sales of the company.
-The company has a voice-over-internet protocol, dedicated servers for application, direct mailing, and calls.
+The business facility houses all functions of the business, ranging from corporate management to warehouse, order shipping and call centre, under one roof.
+The call centre is the cornerstone of the company’s direct marketing and sales.
+The company has a voice-over-internet protocol and dedicated servers for applications, direct mailing, and calls.
 The Unix server needs to be upgraded as inventory update is an issue.
-The call centre has 40 workstations that are operated 24/7 however during the periods of increased call volume, the number of telephone lines is insufficient and leads to idle workers.
-The customer management system also needs to be upgraded to a customized version compared to the currently used generic version of oracle.
+The call centre has 40 workstations that are operated 24/7; however, during periods of increased call volume, the number of telephone lines is insufficient and leads to idle workers.
+The customer management system also needs to be upgraded to a customized version compared to the currently used generic version of Oracle.
 This version is made in-house and lacks sophisticated integration and report generation.
-Largo corporation is an environmentally sustainable corporation and as its subsidiary Rustic Americana follows sustainable practices.
+Largo Corporation is an environmentally sustainable corporation, and its subsidiary, Rustic Americana, follows sustainable practices.

 Issue People Priority Hardware/ resources